 - Washing Machine

-Overview of Holiday Cottage Accommodation: Dunvegan-inverness, 3 Culduthel Road, Inverness, Highlands
+Overview of COTTAGE Accommodation: Dunvegan-inverness, 3 Culduthel Road, Inverness, Highlands

 There is a very well-equipped, modern kitchen in Dunvegan-Inverness, so when you want to enjoy making food in a convivial atmosphere, the choice is open to you.
 Have dinner in the spacious, airy dining room, relax afterwards in the comfort of the lounge, or curl up with a good book in the study.